 - Hiding activities.
 If an agreement has been made for the senior to restrict driving, for example, he or she may continue to drive when no one is around, keeping these activities secret from family.
 Another example is refusing to adhere to a diabetic diet, eating unhealthily in private.

 The truth is, no one wants to feel as though they’re unable to meet their own day-to-day needs, or that they’re in a state of decline.
 It’s crucial to validate the important role our loved ones continue to play in our lives, and let them know often that they are valued and needed.
 Several ways to accomplish this include:

 - Enlist the senior’s help in meaningful tasks.

 - Spend plenty of time listening to and engaging in conversations with the senior.

 - Reminisce about ways the senior has impacted your life.

-A professional caregiver from Hired Hands Homecare, the top providers of Marin senior care have to offer, will understand the many emotions seniors experience and the ways in which those emotions may present, and is trained and experienced in helping restore a sense of self-worth and enjoyment in life.
+A professional caregiver from Hired Hands Homecare, the top providers of elder care in Marin and the surrounding areas, will understand the many emotions seniors experience and the ways in which those emotions may present, and is trained and experienced in helping restore a sense of self-worth and enjoyment in life.